alvises/FPPopover/Readme.md

     -(IBAction)buttonClicked:(UIButton*)okButton
     {
-        YourViewController *controller = [[YourViewController alloc] init]; //the view controller you want to present as popover
+        //the view controller you want to present as popover YourViewController *controller = [[YourViewController alloc] init];

+        //our popover
-        FPPopoverController *popover = [[FPPopoverController alloc] initWithViewController:controller]; //our popover [popover presentPopoverFromView:okButton]; //the popover will be presented from the okButton view }
+        FPPopoverController *popover = [[FPPopoverController alloc] initWithViewController:controller];

+        //the popover will be presented from the okButton view [popover presentPopoverFromView:okButton];

+        //release
+        [controller release];
+    }